London

 A clean contemporary guide to the basic moving parts is the City’s own Wardmote Book, which sets out the City’s ward elections and the bodies involved.
 There’s also a livery system: the City states that livery companies are “integral to the City’s governance”, with liverymen participating in the selection of senior civic offices.
 The assembly called Common Hall exists for liverymen to elect the Lord Mayor and Sheriffs.
 The mechanics of those elections are described in livery sources such as the Election of Sheriffs notes.

 The City retains a business vote.
-I mean, to be fair, there are not that many human beings who live in the city (<9000), so it’s just as well there is a business vote or there The legal basis for modernizing and expanding that system is the City of London (Ward Elections) Act 2002.
+I mean, to be fair, there aren’t that many human beings who live in the City (fewer than 9,000), so it’s just as well there’s a business vote.
+The legal basis for modernizing and expanding that system is the City of London (Ward Elections) Act 2002.
 Parliamentary scrutiny of that Bill includes evidence about how City elections operate in practice: for example, discussion of uncontested seats and electoral patterns.

 The relationship between the City’s electoral system and modernist institutional design is the same as the relationship between a seagull and a quadcopter.